jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 The payload that is generated when selecting the **Build JSON** button should look identical to below:

+**NOTE:**  if the "Build JSON" button does not create the JSON payload then you may be hitting defect CSCvy80488.
+To work around this simply restart the yangsuite docker container, refresh the browser, and then re-start the workflow to load the YANG model and build the payload.

+To restart the YANGsuite docker container send the following command from the linux shell: **docker restart yangsuite**

 ```
 path {
   origin: "rfc7951"